All Episodes

 I can hear him in the background laughing.

-Hey, listen, and that reminds me what Linda has to say.
+And that reminds me what Linda has to say.

-Um, I'll leave's got this thing going at the Capitol.
+So I know that Stop the Steel, Ali's got this thing going at the Capitol.

-They're gonna start gathering at 10 o'clock.
+They're going to start gathering at 10 o'clock.

-They want you to come to DC if you can.
+They want you to come to D.C. if you can.

-Um, they want it so that Stop the Steel wants it so that those representatives have to walk by the people.
+They want it so that Stop the Steel wants it so that those representatives have to walk by the people, by we the people, before they go in.

-So um join Stop the Steal.
+So join Stop the Steel.

 So, all right, what else have we got?

-I'll tell you what, let's take a break right now.
+Let's take a break right now.

-And I want to come back and get some of these phone calls, and there's some other things I want to share with you because when we think about losing our freedom, uh, you think about some of the other countries that have lost their freedom and how people have survived or didn't survive.
+And there are some other things I want to share with you because when we think about losing our freedom, you think about some of the other countries that have lost their freedom and how people have survived or didn't survive.

 And I have a really cool story I want to share with all of you.